OnlyFans Burnout: How to Protect Your Mental Health and Sustain Your Career

 Physical Signs

-• Chronic fatigue even with adequate sleep
+- Chronic fatigue even with adequate sleep

-• Headaches, body tension, or unexplained physical discomfort
+- Headaches, body tension, or unexplained physical discomfort

-• Getting sick more often (your immune system suffers under chronic stress)
+- Getting sick more often — your immune system suffers under chronic stress

-• Changes in appetite or eating patterns
+- Changes in appetite or eating patterns

 Emotional Signs

-• Feeling emotionally numb or disconnected from your work
+- Feeling emotionally numb or disconnected from your work

-• Increased irritability, especially when interacting with subscribers
+- Increased irritability, especially when interacting with subscribers

-• Loss of motivation and creative energy
+- Loss of motivation and creative energy that used to come naturally

 Behavioral Signs

-• Declining content quality or frequency
+- Declining content quality or posting frequency

-• Avoiding DMs and engagement
+- Avoiding DMs and engagement even though you know the cost

-• Procrastinating on business tasks
+- Procrastinating on business tasks that used to take 20 minutes

-• Comparing yourself negatively to other creators
+- Comparing yourself negatively to other creators and losing

-• Withdrawing from personal relationships
+- Withdrawing from personal relationships to recover from work exhaustion

 Business Signs